vinson-han/IF_23_24_week_6_assessment_TEMPLATE/README.md

     2. Add an ``image`` to the container UNDER the header
        - Style the image with appropriate dimensions so that it is not stretching or warping
     4. For both, use the JavaScript method ``appendChild``
-4. In style, each element in the ``mealContainer`` class should be centered.
+4. In style.css, each element in the ``mealContainer`` class should be centered.

 ## How You Will Be Graded